serenity-is/blog/2017-01-12-sqlite-support-in-serene.md

 But *Northwind* is another story.
 Serene has specialized scripts for every database type, so we had to add one for Sqlite too.

-I found for a script for *Northwind/Sqlite* by *Valon Hoti/Len Boyette*, and after modifying it a bit it worked.
+I found a script for *Northwind/Sqlite* by *Valon Hoti/Len Boyette*, and had to modify it a bit:

 https://github.com/volkanceylan/Serene/blob/master/Serene/Serene.Web/Migrations/NorthwindDB/NorthwindDBScript_Sqlite.sql